mdkamran-stack/Devops_interview-question-asked_2025/intequestions/CI-CD int .md

 **5 Implement approval gates and audit logging** Implement approval gates by requiring manual checks before production deploys, and enable audit logging (via CloudWatch or CI/CD logs) to track who approved.

 **6 Monitor pipeline activity with Cloud watch** Monitor pipeline activity using centralized logging and monitoring tools like AWS CloudWatch, CI/CD audit logs to track builds, deployments, failures, and security events in real time.

+## What is the difference between rebase and merge?
+Which one do you prefer in CI/CD workflows?

+In CI/CD workflows, I prefer rebase for feature branches to keep history clean and avoid merge clutter.
+However, for merging into the main branch, I often use merge (via pull requests) because it preserves history and avoids rewriting commits others may depend on.
+A common workflow is to rebase locally for cleanup and then merge via PR into main

+## How do you implement approval gates in a Jenkins pipeline (e.g., manual approval before production)?

+In Jenkins, I implement approval gates using the input step in a declarative pipeline, which pauses execution and requires manual approval before moving to production.
+For stricter controls, I combine this with RBAC so only authorized users can approve.
+In enterprise setups, I also integrate Jenkins with external systems like ServiceNow or Slack for approval workflows.

+## Have you handled parallel execution in a pipeline?
+How and why?

+Yes, I’ve implemented parallel execution in Jenkins pipelines using the parallel directive.
+For example, I run unit tests, integration tests, and security scans at the same time, which significantly reduces pipeline runtime and provides faster feedback to developers.
+I prefer it in CI/CD because it optimizes resources and shortens release cycles

+## How do you pass parameters between stages in a Jenkins declarative pipeline?

+In Jenkins declarative pipelines, I usually pass values between stages using environment variables (env.VAR) or global Groovy variables inside script {}.
+If I need to pass artifacts, I use stash/unstash.
+For user inputs or re-runs, I rely on build parameters.
+This ensures data flows smoothly between pipeline stages without breaking the declarative syntax

+In Jenkins, stash is used to temporarily save files from one stage, and unstash is used to retrieve them in another stage.

 ## We have 100 of pipeline in jenkins how the data of all these pipeline is managed by jenkins.